daeks/Plex-TV-Analyzer/README.md

 Modifications by daeks
 ================

-- Upaded JS libraries and added better select list
+- Updated JS libraries and added better select list
 - Added TV Shows section ignore functionallity (just add one or more library name to config.php)
 - Added PLEX Token support (see config.example.php)
 - Added more layouts to display missing episodes only